-O‘ahu’s coastal waters serve as the final resting place for a number of SHIPWRECKED NAVY VESSELS and downed fighter planes.
+O‘ahu’s coastal waters serve as the final resting place for a number of SHIPWRECKED NAVY VESSELS and and downed fighter planes.

 The Corsair fighter plane crashed into the ocean in 1945.
-It now lies
+It now lies in waters off the east side of O‘ahu.

-Yo-257 was a Navy refueling vessel that served in WWII and in the Korean and Vietnam wars.
+YO-257 was a Navy refueling vessel that served in WWII and in the Korean and Vietnam wars.
 It was sunk in 1989 just outside Diamond Head State Park.

 In all, there are 10 sites like these that have become accessible scuba diving sites teeming with marine life.
 Contact a local dive shop for excursion details.